Posts

 Unlike a lizard, it has two rows of teeth on the top, which are fused to the jawbone.
 When feeding, the bottom row bites between the upper rows of teeth, then slides forward in a shearing motion that allows it to decapitate its prey, as evidenced by reports of birds’ headless bodies found outside their lairs.
 Not a nice way to treat one’s landlord, certainly.

 Climate change is another threat to the tuatara, who exhibit temperature-dependent sex determination.
 The warmer an egg’s environment, the more likely the hatchling will be male.
-As temperatures rise, conservationists are taking steps, such as carefully relocating tuatara to milder areas to keep the ratio from skewing so male that the population collapses.
+Conservationists are taking steps as temperatures rise, such as carefully relocating tuatara to milder areas to keep the ratio from skewing so male that the population collapses.

 Although Tuatara Day was first celebrated in 2017 on the 150th anniversary of the scientists’ recognition, boasting its own hashtag, #150NotALizard, on social media, one tuatara had been making headlines since 2009.
 That’s when Henry, a tuatara living at New Zealand’s Southland Museum, achieved celebrity status after becoming a first-time parent at the ripe old age of 111.

-His mate Mildred, a tuatara in her seventies, had apparently forgiven Henry for their disastrous first date 25 years earlier when he’d bitten off her tail, and she seemed unconcerned by their age difference.
+His mate Mildred, a tuatara in her seventies, had apparently forgiven Henry for their disastrous first date 25 years earlier when he’d bitten off her tail (twice!) and seemed unconcerned by their age difference.
 (We don’t like to use the phrase “robbing the cradle” since tuatara sometimes eat their young.
 It’s a bit of a sore subject.)
-Mildred laid 12 eggs and on January 25, 2009, after 223 days of incubation, 11 baby tuatara hatched.
+Mildred laid 12 eggs, and on January 25, 2009, after 223 days of incubation, 11 baby tuatara hatched.

 Tuatara Day Prince Harry with Henry